New Programme

 Indirect Evaporative Cooling

-Case A: An indirect evaporative cooler with integrated primary and secondary air passages and provided with both primary and secondary air-moving devices.
-Depending on product configuration a single air-moving device may be used for primary and secondary air.
+Case A: Is an indirect evaporative cooler with integrated primary and secondary air passages.
+It is provided with both primary and secondary air-moving devices.
+Depending on product configuration, a single air-moving device may be used for primary and secondary air.
 This device also includes the entire water distribution, collection, and might also include recirculation system with pump and piping.
 This type may have provisions for installation of other heat and mass transfer devices, such as a direct evaporative cooler and auxiliary heating and cooling coils.
 These additional devices are not covered by this certification programme.
 Primary air is always drawn from outside.
 Some discharged primary air may or may not be used as secondary air (from ASHRAE 143:2015 packaged indirect evaporative cooler (packaged IECU) definition, pg3).

-Case B: A packaged indirect evaporative cooling unit with integrated primary and secondary air passages and provided with both primary and secondary air-moving devices.
+Case B: Is a packaged indirect evaporative cooling unit with integrated primary and secondary air passages, and provided with both primary and secondary air-moving devices.
 This device also includes the entire water distribution, collection, and recirculation system with pump and piping.
 This type may have provisions for installation of other heat and mass transfer devices, such as a direct evaporative cooler and auxiliary heating and cooling coils.
 These additional devices are not covered by this standard (definition from ANSI/ASHRAE standard 143-2015 page.
-3 packaged indirect evaporative cooler)
+3 packaged indirect evaporative cooler).

 Evaporative Cooling Equipment